-- 4. Attach the Rough Draft and Peer Editing Sheet to the back of the final essay. - 5.
-Essays must be submitted to Turnitin.com.
-The instructor will provide instructions about how to access this site and submit papers during the semester.
+4. Attach the Rough Draft and Peer Editing Sheet to the back of the final essay.

 Evaluation of Essays:

 All assignments are graded using a rubric with points assigned for specific areas.
 Essays are graded for content, analysis, documentation, grammar, and mechanics.
 The Texarkana College point deduction scale is used for grammar and mechanics.
 (SEE BELOW)